Achievable logoAchievable logo

 Aspergillosis

-It is a common fungal infection.
+Aspergillosis is a common fungal infection.
 Aspergillus fumigatus is the most common pathogen in this group.
-They cause some interesting pathology as follows:
+It can cause several distinct clinical syndromes:

-1. Allergic bronchopulmonary aspergillosis (ABPA): In this disease the fungus grows in the airways which causes inflammation of the bronchioles with asthma like symptoms.
-IgE antibodies develop to fungal antigens.
-It may cause worsening of asthma symptoms.
+1. Allergic bronchopulmonary aspergillosis (ABPA): In this disease, the fungus grows in the airways, causing inflammation of the bronchioles with asthma-like symptoms.
+IgE antibodies develop against fungal antigens, which can worsen asthma symptoms.
 It has also been associated with cystic fibrosis.
-Patients may cough out black or brown tinged sputum.
+Patients may cough up black- or brown-tinged sputum.

-2. Aspergilloma: Fungus colonizes pre existing cavities like from past tuberculosis, bronchiectasis etc. It forma a fungal ball which is nothing but compact mass of mycelia.
-Chest X ray or CT scan shows an intracavitary lesion with air crescent sign.
+2. Aspergilloma: The fungus colonizes pre-existing cavities (for example, from prior tuberculosis or bronchiectasis).
+It forms a fungal ball, which is a compact mass of mycelia.
+Chest X-ray or CT scan shows an intracavitary lesion with an air crescent sign.

-3. Invasive aspergillosis: Seen in immunocompromised individuals with spread to lungs, kidney and brain.
+3. Invasive aspergillosis: Seen in immunocompromised individuals, with spread to the lungs, kidney, and brain.

-Apart from above, Aspergillus can cause sinusitis, onychomycosis, meningoencephalitis, otomycosis and endocarditis.
+Apart from the above, Aspergillus can cause sinusitis, onychomycosis, meningoencephalitis, otomycosis, and endocarditis.

-Laboratory diagnosis of Aspergillosis: KOH smears and biopsy samples will show characteristic septate hyphae with parallel sides and acute angle, dichotomous branching.
+Laboratory diagnosis of Aspergillosis: KOH smears and biopsy samples show characteristic septate hyphae with parallel sides and acute-angle, dichotomous branching.
 Antibody detection and PCR can be used in some cases.
-Skin hypersensitivity test will be positive in ABPA.
+A skin hypersensitivity test will be positive in ABPA.

 Pneumocystis jiroveci

-It used to be classified as a protozoan but has now been categorised as a fungi.
-It causes infections in immunocompromised individuals like HIV positive persons, organ transplant recipients, patients undergoing chemotherapy etc. Infection is acquired by inhalation.
-It causes interstitial pneumonia presenting with fever, cough, dyspnea, chest pain etc.
+Pneumocystis jiroveci was previously classified as a protozoan but is now categorized as a fungus.
+It causes infections in immunocompromised individuals, such as people with HIV, organ transplant recipients, and patients undergoing chemotherapy.
+Infection is acquired by inhalation.
+It causes interstitial pneumonia, presenting with fever, cough, dyspnea, and chest pain.

-Samples are sputum, bronchoalveolar lavage fluid, etc. A variety of histochemical stains have been used to detect Pneumocystis in clinical specimens.
-These histochemical stains include the Diff-Quik, Grocott-Gomori methenamine silver (GMS) and Calcofluor white stains.
-GMS is a silver stain while calcofluor is a fluorescent method.
-Immunofluorescence stains, which employ antibodies directed against P. jiroveci, are also available for the direct detection of this organism in clinical specimens.
-Samples show numerous cysts which appear as crushed ping-pong balls or crescent shapes or folded spheres or flattened beach balls or deflated tennis balls.
+Samples include sputum and bronchoalveolar lavage fluid.
+A variety of histochemical stains can be used to detect Pneumocystis in clinical specimens, including Diff-Quik, Grocott-Gomori methenamine silver (GMS), and Calcofluor white.
+GMS is a silver stain, while Calcofluor is a fluorescent method.
+Immunofluorescence stains that use antibodies directed against P. jiroveci are also available for direct detection in clinical specimens.
+Samples show numerous cysts, which may appear as crushed ping-pong balls, crescent shapes, folded spheres, flattened beach balls, deflated tennis balls.

-PCR and a blood test to detect beta D Glucan present in the cell wall of P.jiroveci can be used for diagnosis. β-d-Glucan test is used in the presumptive diagnosis of invasive fungal infections such as Candida spp., Aspergillus spp., and Pneumocystis jirovecii.
-It is non-invasive but drawback is the common occurrence of false positive results.
-This test cannot be employed in the diagnosis of Cryptococcosis, Zygomycetes and Blastomyces dermatitidis.
+PCR and a blood test to detect beta D Glucan in the cell wall of P. jiroveci can be used for diagnosis.
+The b2-d-Glucan test is used in the presumptive diagnosis of invasive fungal infections such as Candida spp., Aspergillus spp., and Pneumocystis jirovecii.
+It is non-invasive, but a drawback is the common occurrence of false-positive results.
+This test cannot be employed in the diagnosis of Cryptococcosis, Zygomycetes, and Blastomyces dermatitidis.

 Sign up for free to take 3 quiz questions on this topic